intel/pmem-csi/README.md

 #### Namespace modes in direct device mode

-The PMEM-CSI driver creates a Namespace directly in the mode which is asked by Volume creation request, thus bypassing the complexity of pre-allocated pools that are used in LVM device mode.
+The PMEM-CSI driver creates a namespace directly in the mode which is asked by volume creation request, thus bypassing the complexity of pre-allocated pools that are used in LVM device mode.

 #### Using limited amount of total space in direct device mode

 In direct device mode, the driver does not attempt to limit space use.
 It also does not mark "own" namespaces.
-The _Name_ field of a Namespace gets value of the VolumeID.
+The _Name_ field of a namespace gets value of the VolumeID.

 ### Driver modes